joeldrake/di-next/_posts/how-to-build-a-repl.md

 #### Prettify

 If you have prettier version 2.0.5 or later installed you can use it's parser on standalone strings.
+You can use this with a button to prettify the code in the textarea.

 ```javascript
 const prettier = require('prettier/standalone');